McGinley even angled for advantage with fish tank

 "Everything in the room was planned, from the carpet to the wallpapers to the images on the wall, to a big fish tank with (European) blue and gold fish," the smiling Irishman told a news conference on Monday.

-"It was the colors I was interested in rather than the breed.
+"It was the colours I was interested in rather than the breed.
 It was just a little, small touch," McGinley said.

 "We had two rooms, a dining area and a lounge area.
 There was a big picture in the corner of John Jacobs, the first European captain, a big picture of the first Britain and Ireland team in 1927 and big pictures of Seve Ballesteros and Jose Maria Olazabal.